New English word? Translate any word using double click.

 Sporcle.com is a page that provides a huge collection of quizzes of all kinds.
 For my classes I like using those where language has to be linked to imagery.
 There are some very creative ideas on this site waiting to be discovered.
 You can add them to a class at the end when some time left or at the beginning as an introduction or supplement to a topic.

 Sometimes, when you start with a sporcle quiz it can also evolve into a full swing lesson.
 This happened in one of my classes when we played a geography quiz where you had to identify all 50 states of the USA.
 For one, it took much longer than expected, and then we ended up talking a lot about the single states, researching them on the internet.
-For something like this to happen, though, it is important to change the setting “timer” to “stopwatch”.
+For something like this to happen, though, it is important to change the setting “timer” to “practice mode”.

 And, as with all these kinds of pages, they are overwhelmingly rich in what they have to offer and what you can choose from, so you need to keep a close record of those items you found for yourself or your groups that were of special interest or most enjoyable.
 Besides being fun, sporcle quizzes are great for visual, topical vocabulary practice.
 Below is a selection of sporcles I have done and liked.